graalvm/graal-languages-demos/graalpy/graalpy-spring-boot-guide/README.md

 1. Navigate to https://start.spring.io/
 2. GraalPy currently provides plugins for *Maven* and *Gradle*.
 You can select either one as the build system.
+Note: in the Gradle case, this guide uses Groovy.
 3. Click on **Dependencies** and select **Spring Web**
 4. Click on **Dependencies** and select **Thymeleaf**
 5. Click on **Generate**.
 Download and extract the generated ZIP file